LappleApple/awesome-leading-and-managing/Time-Management-and-Meetings.md

   Takeaways: Team meetings aren't the only way to spread information to the group.

+- [Maker's Schedule, Manager's Schedule](http://www.paulgraham.com/makersschedule.html): by Y Combinator's Paul Graham.
+Takeaway: The manager's schedule is typically in one-hour blocks, while the maker's schedule requires longer stretches of uninterrupted time.
+"Each type of schedule works fine by itself.
+Problems arise when they meet.
+Since most powerful people operate on the manager's schedule, they're in a position to make everyone resonate at their frequency if they want to.
+But the smarter ones restrain themselves, if they know that some of the people working for them need long chunks of time to work in."

 - [No "Yes."
 Either "HELL YEAH!" or "No"](https://sivers.org/hellyeah): By Derek Sivers.
 Takeaways: If you are overcommitted, recalibrate when you say yes.
   Saying "no" more gives you more time to say "HELL YEAH!" for things that are